TANAYADUDHE/grade-firebase/README.md

 This is the grade system using firebase project.
-To find the grade using this code.
+To find the grade.